When to Use Navigation Lights

 If a police boat approaches your vessel with a blue flashing light, you must stop and wait for it to reach you.

-When to turn on navigation lights
+When to use navigation lights

 Generally, the purpose of navigation lights is to make it easier to see and be seen by other boats.